Associate Professor, Microbiology, Immunology & Molecular Genetics

 The Bensinger Lab uses advanced instruments and analytical approaches to study the interplay of inflammation and metabolism in real time.
 The team measures metabolites, observes fatty acid synthesis, and studies the signals, proteins, and genes driving a range of processes.

 Through strategic observation and analysis, the team has already outlined some critical pages in the immunometabolism playbook.

 The Bensinger Lab is one of the only labs in the world studying inflammation and metabolism.
-They believe their work will reveal novel possibilities in selective immune modulation, a capability many believe will define the future of medicine.
+The researchers believe their work will reveal novel possibilities in selective immune modulation, a capability that could define the future of medicine.